Chris Como: Tiger Woods

 In 2014, Como was hired as a swing consultant for Tiger Woods.
 The New York Times described Como as a "quiet, thoughtful instructor" whose scientific approach and years of biomechanical study made him a unique fit for Woods.
 Como worked with Woods as he sought to rebuild his swing following injuries and surgeries, focusing on adapting technique to Woods’s physical limitations.
 During tournaments, Como could be seen walking inside the ropes with Woods, offering on-course advice and technical suggestions.
 The partnership ended in late 2017, with Woods opting to coach himself thereafter.

 Bryson DeChambeau

 Como began working with Bryson DeChambeau in 2019, helping him increase clubhead speed and power through biomechanical techniques and strength training.
 This partnership was instrumental in DeChambeau’s victory at the 2020 U.S. Open.

 Xander Schauffele

 Como started coaching Xander Schauffele in late 2023.
-Under his guidance, Schauffele won the 2023 U.S. Open and the 2024 Open Championship.
+Under his guidance, Schauffele won the 2024 PGA Championship and the 2024 Open Championship.